PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 `proteomics-values-file`: The data file that contains peptides on rows and samples on columns.

+`proteomics-values-file`: The data file that contains peptides on rows and samples on columns.

 Below is a sample of initial lines in a parameters file, assuming the data is in a file named `ProteomicsData.txt`.